Our kitchen is where the delicious magic unfolds. I’m all about simple recipes and sharing them with our online pals

 How Long Does Raw Sushi Last in a Fridge?

 Raw sushi can stay refrigerated for 2 days.
 The same homemade sushi will last about 2 days also, but again you must use fresh ingredients in an airtight container.
 The shelf life is similar to fresh fish.
-Of course, there are many different sushi types, from sushi rolls to a stale nigiri.
+Of course, there are many different sushi types, from sushi rolls to stale nigiri.